Gitrohinihub/Inventry_dataAnalysis-project-/README.md

 🔍 Data Filtering Approach :

-▫️ Across both pages, you’ve applied consistent filters to make sure the KPIs stay aligned.
+▫️Across both pages, you’ve applied consistent filters to make sure the KPIs stay aligned.

-▫️ Filters Used (as seen on the right panel):
+▫️Filters Used (as seen on the right panel).

-▫️ Order_Date_DD_MM_YYYY → Allows selecting a specific date range or viewing all available periods.
+▫️Order_Date_DD_MM_YYYY → Allows selecting a specific date range or viewing all available periods.

-▫️ Product_Name → Enables product-level filtering (e.g., 4K Smart TV, Action Camera, Air Purifier).
+▫️Product_Name → Enables product-level filtering (e.g., 4K Smart TV, Action Camera, Air Purifier).

-▫️ Filter Type: Basic Filtering with search, so you can quickly find specific products.
+▫️Filter Type: Basic Filtering with search, so you can quickly find specific products.

-▫️ Single Selection Option → Disabled (so multiple products can be selected at once).
+▫️Single Selection Option → Disabled (so multiple products can be selected at once).

 🤔 Why This Matters:

-▫️ Having the same filter settings on both pages ensures that when you switch views, the metrics stay consistent for the same product/date selection.
+▫️Having the same filter settings on both pages ensures that when you switch views, the metrics stay consistent for the same product/date selection.
-▫️ It also means decision-makers can drill down into a product’s KPIs and see both operational and financial impacts instantly.
+▫️It also means decision-makers can drill down into a product’s KPIs and see both operational and financial impacts instantly.

 ![Image Link](https://github.com/Gitrohinihub/Inventry_dataAnalysis-project-/blob/bebcbff4b4fad4295df579de2bf6a5702af8e94d/Report%20Page%201st.png)